braze-inc/braze-docs/_docs/_hidden/private_betas/preference_center.md

 ### Define available subscription groups
 To determine which subscription groups should be shown in the preference center, click the **+ Add subscription groups** button to launch a modal where desired subscription groups can be selected.
 After selecting, click the **Add Subscription Groups** button to add them to the preference center.

 You can further configure the selected subscription groups by clicking on the smart block and adjusting the block Properties.
-You can:
 - Adjust the order that subscription groups appear
 - Add or remove additional subscription groups
 - Include descriptions